quency-ai/.github/_posts/2023-01-17-functional_contributors.markdown

 Shifting left of security, in order to close the accountability gap, and look towards prevention in addition to vulnerability scanning - requires new levels of due diligence in the developer decision making process.
 There tools available to assist in that due diligence, simplifying the data discovery and analysis required to gain quick insights.

 If we go back to the "I am not a supplier" notion - we quickly hit the myth, that contributions by themselves in abstract form are an indicator of anything useful to the decision making process.
 The problem grows, even beyond the premise of this essay that due diligence is needed to ensure quality decisions about the inclusion of dependencies.
 There still is no guarantee that a functional contributor will support maintenance needed - for bugs, features or security issues.
 But we do need to put this accountability into the hands of developers.

+So, rather than only relying on scanners to catch the bad juju after you've already added the dependency - add looking for insight within the source repository itself for risks that might lead to complexity if and when you need maintenance support the most.